XtraWyze/AI-PC-Assistant/local_ai_assistant/README.md

 - `open browser`, `open chrome`, `open notepad`, `take screenshot`, and `type: ...` provide quick PC controls.

 Set `MERGE_COMMAND_RESPONSES=False` in `config.py` if you prefer instant local acknowledgements instead of routing the action summary back through the LLM.

-## Web search integration

-- Flip `USE_WEB_SEARCH` in `config.py` to enable/disable live lookups.
-When on, phrases such as `search climate stats` or `web: new python release` fetch DuckDuckGo HTML results and summarize them through the local Ollama model.
-- Tweak `SEARCH_PROVIDER`, `SEARCH_BASE_URL`, `SEARCH_MAX_RESULTS`, and `SEARCH_TIMEOUT_SECONDS` to point at an alternate provider or self-hosted proxy.
-- Dependencies: `requests` (already required) plus `beautifulsoup4` for lightweight HTML parsing.
-Install via `pip install -r requirements.txt` after pulling the latest repo state.

 ## Notes